Supreme Court Weighs Purge of Ohio Voting Rolls

 The Justice Department for decades took the position that failing to vote should not lead to disenfranchisement.
 In the appeals court, the Obama administration filed a brief supporting Harmon.
 After the last presidential election, the department switched sides in the case, Husted v.
 A. Philip Randolph Institute, No. 16-980.

-Questioning Solicitor General Noel J. Francisco, Sotomayor said that it “seems quite unusual that your office would change its position so dramatically.”
+Questioning Solicitor General Noel J. Francisco, Sotomayor said that it “seems quite unusual that your office would change its position so dramatically,” particularly where the new stance had “a negative impact on certain groups in this society.”